monirbounadi/minimal-mistakes/_pages/about.md

 I work as a teaching fellow and research assistant.
 In these roles I help students and researchers understand and solve statistical problems.
 I am also a student taking graduate courses in statistics and econometrics.

 My research interests unifies my interests in ethics and statistics.
 This includes causal inference to identify effective charitable interventions.
-It also includes theoretical statistics to help policymakers weight different kinds of evidence.
+It also includes theoretical statistics to help policymakers weigh different kinds of evidence.

 If I can help you, contact me.